 - Things get harder to change the bigger your business gets.

 There will likely be some things that don’t apply to you when you first start, and that’s great!
 But start learning about your local laws now so you’ll know what you need to do as your business grows.

 As for the safety stuff?
 Same idea: start right.
 Or, at least be aware of what you’ll need to change as you scale, rather than being blindsided and having to fix things later!
 (For more on that, check out this article.)

 Look, this is a great list of attributes for a product.
 But if you try to get all of them into the first version of your product… you’ll probably never actually get anything out the door!
 Start with 1 or 2 of these goals.

 For example, you might decide that you’re going to make an educational toy from the most environmentally-friendly out of all the widely-available materials that makes a good product, even if the first version isn’t fully compostable.
 And if you pick those two goals, probably the first version won’t be the most affordable thing out there.
 But remember, this is just your first product!
 Future iterations can be less expensive and move towards being fully compostable.

 Or maybe you’ll decide your main goal is to make a toy that’s fully compostable.
 Ok, that’s good too – but in this case, maybe let go of the very first toy having to be educational.

 Now, as for this part about making enough profit to fully live on in the first year… honestly, if that’s your main goal I would recommend you start a different type of business.
-(In my own experience, the only “business” I’ve ever made profitable in the first year was my side business of being a small-time landlord.)
+(Speaking candidly as M.G right now: in my own experience, the only “business” I’ve ever made profitable in the first year was my side business of being a small-time landlord.)

 Some suggestions I have for you (which will depend on your specific situation) are